Stephen-Lail/Stephen-Lail/README.md

 ## Hi there 👋
 --------------------------------------------------------------------
-My Name is Stephen Lail and I am a MS Marine Science Student at UNCW  return 🔭 I'm currently working on a novel Biogeochemical Drifter design found here: https://github.com/COAST-Lab/Biogeochemical-Drifter  return
+My Name is Stephen Lail and I am a MS Marine Science Student at UNCW  (<br>) 🔭 I'm currently working on a novel Biogeochemical Drifter design found here: https://github.com/COAST-Lab/Biogeochemical-Drifter  (<br>)
-🌱 I'm currently learning python and how it can be used to process physical and chemical sensor data  return 📫 You can reach me at sml6042@uncw.edu if you have any questions
+🌱 I'm currently learning python and how it can be used to process physical and chemical sensor data   (<br>) 📫 You can reach me at sml6042@uncw.edu if you have any questions (<br>)
 <!--
 **Stephen-Lail/Stephen-Lail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.